Getting your Trinity Audio player ready... |

 You want to have a concrete measure of how well you’ve absorbed and understood a topic before you pronounce that you’re “done” with that topic and move onto the next thing in your study plan.
 Reinforcement tests are one such measure.

 A reinforcement test is just what it sounds like.
 It “reinforces” what you’ve learned by presenting questions covering the concepts you just studied — and only those concepts.
-By practicing questions that focus solely on the topic you just studied, you give yourself the opportunity to apply what you learned.
+By practicing questions that focus on the topic you just studied, you have the opportunity to apply what you learned.
 Thus, you can determine how well you actually learned it and avoid moving on to the next topic before your GMAT ability in a given area is up to snuff.

 TTP PRO TIP: